jayshozie/ceng240/notes4newbies/W03-intro-to-python-1.md

 If you wish to continue with your Python journey outside of this course, I highly recommend you to check out [PEP8](https://peps.python.org/pep-0008/).
-PEPs are basically guidelines to how to write Python styled code.
+Python Enhancement Proposals (PEPs) are written proposals of the Python community to enhance Python at every version, in which PEP8 is to help the coders to write Python-ish code.
 There are some standards that you should follow while writing Python code.
-PEPs give you those standards.
+Some PEPs give you those standards.
 [PEP8](https://peps.python.org/pep-0008/) is a good starting point, in my opinion.

 Even if you won't please read the rest of this dropdown.